aquette/addon-smartnut/README.md

 * eliminates NUT upsd and client layers, and their configuration complexity
 * does not require an additional integration: native support in HA MQTT (hem, todo)
-* publishes the data to MQTT (with HA local broker autodetected).
+* publishes the data to MQTT (HA local broker autodetected).
 But can easily be adapted to any other broker/bus/method (HomeKit, ...)
 * support the following types of devices:
     * USB: plug and play for (decent) USB device, including multiple ones